tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 *Inter-linking all*

+<br>&nbsp;
-> Some SEO experts even argue, that this could transfer reputation or "link-juice" from a high-ranked website in one language to the same website in a different language.
+Some SEO experts even argue, that this could transfer reputation or "link-juice" from a high-ranked website in one language to the same website in a different language.

 This scheme created not only a number of links but also some problems.
 The number of links that are required for _p_ in _n_ languages is _p x (n<sup>2</sup>-n)_: Each page links to each other page (_n x n_) except to itself (_-n_).
 This scheme is applied to each page.
 If we have a small site in 4 languages with 20 pages, each this amounts to _240_ links.